garypen/baildon/baildon-glue/README.md

 A CLI which implements a simple SQL Database using GlueSQL

-> **_Note:_** Not released to crates.io as yet because the implementation is against `main` branch of GlueSQL.

 ## Features

-A simple SQL database CLI which supports all the SQL features provided by GlueSQL.
+A simple SQL database CLI built using baildon and GlueSQL.

 ```sh
 baildon-glue --help